Revised April 2018

 In a brief Q&A, former Assistant General Counsel for Sojitz Corporation describes the qualities needed to be a in-house general counsel.
 She describes the pros and cons of GC work, common paths towards a GC position, and a typical workday.

 The author analyzes data from LinkedIn and California Bar profiles of 191 in-house attorneys at Apple Inc. and offers some demographic analysis as well as a description of some of the career paths the attorneys took to get there.
-Available on Lexis.
+Lexis ID+password required.